 CT-guided needle biopsy: A CT scan can also be used to guide a biopsy needle into a suspicious area.
 For this procedure, a person lies on the CT scanning table while the doctor moves a biopsy needle through the skin and toward the area.
 CT scans are repeated until the needle is in the right place.
 A biopsy sample is then removed and sent to the lab to be looked at under a microscope.

 Like CT scans, MRIs show detailed images of soft tissues in the body.
 But MRIs use radio waves and strong magnets instead of x-rays.
-This test is rarely used in Hodgkin lymphoma, but if the doctor is concerned about spread to the spinal cord or brain, MRI is very useful for looking at these areas.
+This test is rarely used in HL, but if the doctor is concerned about spread to the spinal cord or brain, MRI is very useful for looking at these areas.

-This test is not usually done unless a person is having bone pain or has lab test results that suggest the lymphoma might have reached the bones.
+A bone scan isn't usually done unless a person is having bone pain or has lab test results that suggest the lymphoma might have reached the bones.

 Blood tests might also be done to check liver and kidney function and to look for signs that the cancer might have reached the bones.
 Some women may have a pregnancy test.

 Your doctor might also suggest other blood tests to look for signs of certain infections: